streamlit/docs/content/develop/api-reference/configuration/config-toml.md

 [global]

 # ***DEPRECATED***
-# global.disableWatchdogWarning has been deprecated has been deprecated and
+# global.disableWatchdogWarning has been deprecated and will be removed in a
-# will be removed in a future version.
-This option will be removed on or after
+# future version.
+This option will be removed on or after 2024-01-20.
-# 2024-01-20.
 # ****************
 # By default, Streamlit checks if the Python watchdog module is available
 # and, if not, prints a warning asking for you to install it.
 The watchdog